Hasbro blames Toys 'R' Us for dismal first quarter

 Net revenue in Europe, a region where Hasbro struggled to clear excess inventory and suffered due to the liquidation of the UK Toys ‘R’ Us operation, fell 28 percent.

-Excluding certain items, Hasbro earned 10 cents per share, compared to analysts’ estimate of 33 cents per share, according to Thomson Reuters I/B/E/S, its first miss in at least two years.
+Excluding certain items, Hasbro earned 10 cents per share, compared to analysts’ estimate of 33 cents per share, its first miss in at least two years.

 The net loss attributable to the company was $112.5 million, or 90 cents per share, in the first quarter ended April 1, compared with a profit of $68.6 million, or 54 cents per share, a year earlier.